-The only shocker of the night so far in this predictable election — okay, Gov. Rick Scott won but we were told that one could go either way — is telection2014hat State Rep. Jose Javier Rodriguez beating back Republican lobbyist Daniel Diaz-Leyva despite the fact that
+The only shocker of the night so far in this predictable election — okay, Gov. Rick Scott won but we were told that one could go either way — is that State Rep. Jose Javier Rodriguez beating back Republican lobbyist Daniel Diaz-Leyva despite the fact that

 Danny Boy spent probably twice as much dough.